 Data offers some support for focus group participants' belief that the majority of the population does not patronize the arts on a regular basis.
-In 2018, the DataHaven Community Wellbeing Survey, which is administered to adults aged 18 and over statewide, found that a majority of adults in the Capitol region utilized arts and cultural resources at least "sometimes."
+In 2018, the DataHaven Community Wellbeing Survey, which is administered to adults aged 18 and over statewide, found that a majority of adults in the Capitol region utilized arts and cultural resources at least "sometimes," as shown in Figure 5.
 However, only about 30 percent utilized arts and cultural resources "very often" or "fairly often."
-These percentages did not change significantly from 2015 to 2018.
+Capitol region residents participate at about the same levels of intensity as the statewide average.
+However, frequent arts participation is higher in the City of Hartford and Greater New Haven.

 Figure 5.
-Frequency of utilization of arts and cultural resources by Capitol region adults in 2015 vs. 20182
+Frequency of utilization of arts and cultural resources in 20183

-Source: DataHaven Community Wellbeing Survey
+Source: DataHaven Community Wellbeing Survey (2018)